A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

   - **Creatures:**
     - Any goblins that fled part 1 join Tsuto here
     - Note that Tsuto is a severe threat and feedback is he can sometimes be too much.
-If you have an inexperienced, smaller or beat up party, it is strongly recommended you apply the [weak](http://2e.aonprd.com/Rules.aspx?ID=791) template.
+If you have an inexperienced, smaller or beat up party, or extra goblins, it is strongly recommended you apply the [weak](http://2e.aonprd.com/Rules.aspx?ID=791) template.
     - [Tsuto PDF](./Statblocks/Tsuto.pdf)
     ![Tsuto PNG](./Statblocks/Tsuto.png)